Email Abuse

 spamBlocker

 EarthLink's Web Mail offers spamBlocker, a program designed to protect your Inbox from spam.
-It is included in your Web Mail services at no extra charge.
 SpamBlocker will help protect your email from spam even if you do not use EarthLink Web Mail.
 For help on configuring your spamBlocker settings, visit Adjusting spamBlocker Settings.

 Prevention